jasheloper/jashele-tv/README.md

 **Version 1.0**
 - 9/18/2019 -- The images aren't working right now.
 Working on a fix for that.
 Possibly will either implement an API from elsewhere or see if there's a solution somewhere.

+    - **9/19/2019** -- The issue has been resolved.
+I ended up using an entirely different API and it works beautifully!
+I guess you could say we're now on version 2.0 because now there's an overview section ... that was not there before.